BenWiederhake/MetaContFn/README.md

 The difference to each *actually* first function seems to only depend on whether the all-zeroes input-pattern ends up on the list.

+#### Constructing a metastability-containing demuxer

+As you may have guessed, these "interesting" functions end up being some kind of demuxer, but metastability-containing, and also with a parity-input bit.

+The behavior is simple: if the input and the parity bit agree, interpret the input as a binary number `x`, set the output bit `x` to 1, set all other to 0; just like a normal demuxer.
+If the input and the input parity bit disagree, don't output anything at all.

+This proves by example that there are "interesting" metastability-containing functions, which:
+- only have output bits that have a full cone (= dependence on *all* input bits)
+- have *many* output bits; `2^(num_in-1)` to be precise.